Allergy to Mold

 Some people are born sensitive, while others are more susceptible because they are either elderly, very young, or they have a weak immune system at the time of exposure.

 Because symptoms of mold exposure and symptoms of seasonal allergies are so similar, many people mistaken one for the other.
 This is problematic because mold spores can be hazardous.
 Exposure to potentially toxic black mold spores can be life threatening even – especially over time.
+If you suspect mold exposure, consider our mold inspection services or mold testing services for a thorough assessment.

 It’s imperative then that you recognize and address mold allergies for exactly what they are.
 This allergy season, the next time your eyes start feeling itchy or out-of-control watery, or you can’t quit sneezing, think about your indoor environment—your home, your office, or school.
 Next, ask yourself these important questions:

 Besides symptoms of exposure, a history of flooding, discoloured walls or building materials or musty odours are all tell-tales signs of a mold problem.
+If you observe any of these signs, we offer air quality testing in Ottawa and mold inspection in Montreal to help assess and rectify the situation.

 Ask your doctor for his or her opinion on the matter.
 Explain your symptoms and perhaps take an allergy test.
 You must first get to the root of the real problem to receive effective and long-lasting relief.